Factors that cause fluid retention and prevent you from losing weight

 What causes fluid retention?

-Edema can be due to several common conditions including:
+Edema can be caused by several common conditions including:

-- Too much fluid in the tissues of your body.
+- Too much fluid in your body tissues.

-- A bad reaction to certain types of food.
+- A bad reaction to certain types of foods.

 - Protein deficiency.

-- Anemia or a high requirement for vitamin and supplement intake.
+- Anemia or a high intake requirement for vitamins and supplements.

 - A medical condition that involves organs such as the liver, heart, or kidneys.